homemadearcade/zero/todo/3_UIUX-TOUCHUPS.md

 CONFETTI
   Confetti running when im not cobrowsing lol… Make sure confetti doesn’t run.
 If I go from cobrowsing -> edit mode and then something is obscured?

+SELECT FORMS
+  Never filter from select forms, create a new thing called unselectable and unselectable reason